openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Notification Request {#notification}

 The Wallet sends an HTTP POST request to the Notification Endpoint with the following parameters in the entity-body and using the `application/json` media type.
+The Wallet MUST send one Notification Request per Credential issued.

-* `credentials`: Array of objects, where each object consists of the following parameters:
+* `credential`: Oject describing status of the Credential issuance of which the Wallet has requested in the Credential or Batch Credential Request.
+It consists of the following parameters:
   * `notification_id`: REQUIRED.
 String received in Credential Response or Batch Credential Response.
   * `status`: REQUIRED.
 Status whether the credential issuance was successful or not.
 It MUST be a case sensitive string whose value is either `success`, `failure` or `deleted`. `success` is to be used when Credential was successfully stored in the Wallet. `deleted` is to be used when the unsuccessful Credential issuance was caused by a user action.
 In all other unsuccessful cases, `failure` is to be used.
   * `error_description`: OPTIONAL.
 Human-readable ASCII [@!USASCII] text providing additional information, used to assist the Credential Issuer developer in understanding the error that occurred.
 Values for the `error_description` parameter MUST NOT include characters outside the set `%x20-21 / %x23-5B / %x5D-7E`.